Jean Shrimpton

 Jean Rosemary Shrimpton (born 7 November 1942) is an English model and actress.
 She was an icon of Swinging London and is considered to be one of the world's first supermodels.
+She appeared on numerous magazine covers including Vogue, Harper's Bazaar, Vanity Fair, Glamour, Elle, Ladies' Home Journal, Newsweek and Time.

-She appeared on numerous magazine covers including Vogue, Harper's Bazaar, Vanity Fair, Glamour, Elle, Ladies' Home Journal, Newsweek, and Time.
 In 2009, Harper's Bazaar named Shrimpton one of the 26 best models of all time, and in 2012, Time named her one of the 100 most influential fashion icons since 1923.
-She starred alongside Paul Jones in the film Privilege (1967).

 Early life

 Shrimpton was born in High Wycombe, Buckinghamshire, and educated at St Bernard's Convent School, Slough.
 She enrolled at Langham Secretarial College in London at age 17.
 A chance meeting with director Cy Endfield led to an unsuccessful meeting with the producer of his film Mysterious Island (1961).
 Endfield then suggested she attend the Lucie Clayton Charm Academy's model course.
-In 1960, aged 17, she began modelling, appearing on the covers of magazines such as Harper's Bazaar, Vanity Fair, and Vogue.
+In 1960, aged 17, she began modelling, appearing on the covers of magazines such as Harper's Bazaar, Vanity Fair and Vogue.

 Career

 Shrimpton rose to prominence through her work with photographer David Bailey.
 They met in 1960 at a photo shoot that Shrimpton, who was then an unknown model, was working on with photographer Brian Duffy for a Kellogg's corn flakes advertisement.
 Duffy told Bailey she was too posh for him, but Bailey was undeterred.

 Shrimpton's first photo session with Bailey was in 1960 (either for Condé Nast's Brides on 7 December 1960 or for British Vogue).
 She started to become known in the modelling world around the time she was working with Bailey.
 Shrimpton has stated she owed Bailey her career, and he is often credited for discovering her and being influential in her career.
 In turn, she was Bailey's muse, and his photographs of her helped him rise to prominence in his early career.

-During her career, Shrimpton was widely reported to be the "world's highest paid model", the "most famous model" and the "most photographed in the world".
+During her career, Shrimpton was widely reported to be the "world's highest-paid model", the "most famous model" and the "most photographed in the world".
 She was also described as having the "world's most beautiful face" and as "the most beautiful girl in the world".
 She was dubbed "The It Girl", "The Face", "The Face of the Moment", and "The Face of the '60s".
 Glamour named her "Model of The Year" in June 1963.
 She contrasted with the aristocratic-looking models of the 1950s by representing the coltish, gamine look of the youthquake movement in 1960s Swinging London, and she was reported as "the symbol of Swinging London".
 Breaking the popular mould of voluptuous figures with her long legs and slim figure, she was nicknamed "The Shrimp".
 Shrimpton was also known for her long hair with a fringe, wide doe-eyes, long wispy eyelashes, arched brows, and pouty lips.